Skip to content

 Myth #2

-Women lie about being raped because they want attention or revenge – or regret having had sex with someone.
+Women lie about being raped because they want attention or revenge – or regret having had sex with someone

-Fact: False allegations of rape are extremely rare.
+The facts: false allegations of rape are extremely rare.
 In fact, most people who are raped or experience another form of sexual violence never tell the police.

 A young woman with long black hair sits on a sofa while holding a mug.
 She has one elbow resting on the back of the sofa as she presses the hand on her forehead.